sensu/sensu-flow/README.md

 sensuctl --namespace test-namespace check list sensuctl --namespace test-namespace handler list
 ```
-### Delete the check from the git repository
+### Delete the Check From the Git Repository
 Now delete the `hello_world.yaml` file and commit the change again.
-The SensuFlow action will use `sensuctl prune` to remove the check and you should be able to verify that the check no longer exists in the test-namespace.
+The SensuFlow GitHub Action will use `sensuctl prune` to remove the check and you should be able to verify that the check no longer exists in the test-namespace.

-## Github Action Configuration Reference
+## GitHub Action Configuration Reference

 ### Namespace Resource Management
 This action uses a special directory structure, mapping subdirectory names to Sensu namespaces to process.
-By default the directory processed is `.sensu/namespaces/`  but this can be overridden in the action configuration.
-If this directory exists, each sub directory will be processed as separate Sensu namespace.
+By default the directory processed is `.sensu/namespaces/` but this can be overridden in the Action configuration.
+If this directory exists, each subdirectory will be processed as a separate Sensu namespace.
 Example directory structure:
 ```
 .sensu
 └── namespaces